Frequently Asked Questions

 Absolutely.
 Comments and questions are most welcome.

-How long has the Miami Children’s Fellowship Program existed?
+How long has the Nicklaus Children’s Fellowship Program existed?

 Under the leadership of Dr. Kini, the fellowship program has existed for seven years.